Iacob Zadik: Bessarabian mission and retirement

+Communist imprisonment and recovery

 In 1967, the General recalled that he approved of the anti-Axis coup of August 1944; in its immediate aftermath, Grigore Zadik served as a liaison between the Romanian Army and Fyodor Tolbukhin's 4th Ukrainian Front.
 In 1948, the family home on Aleea Alexandru, Bucharest became nationalized property, though Zadik Sr still continued to reside in it.
 After being sent to the reserves, he had written a pamphlet titled "The Dniester, Romanian Land", stating the Romanian claim to Bessarabia against the Soviets.
 This later drew the ire of the communist regime, which imprisoned him in the 1950s.
 Colonel Zadik, meanwhile, was forced to resign from his position as head of the Air Defense Directorate, and lived out of the public eye.
 His father was still occasionally mentioned in works of history, including Eliza Campus' 1958 article on the Polish–Romanian alliance, which appeared in Studii.

 Zadik Sr was finally released and rehabilitated in the early 1960s.
 In October 1967, the State Council, under Chivu Stoica, awarded him the Order of the Fatherland's Defense, Second Class, "on the occasion of his 100th birthday [sic], for feats of war accomplished during World War I".
 This was followed by Sabia de Onoare Medal in December.
 On August 12, 1967, his wartime recollections appeared in Scînteia, mouthpiece of the Romanian Communist Party.
-Filipciuc notes that this "contemporary of five wars" still kept informed of political developments as a centenarian, and was upset by the invasion of Czechoslovakia in August 1968.
 Military historian Vasile Arimia reports that, at some point before 1976, Zadik was living in Piatra Neamț and working as a coach driver.
 Arimia claims that he knew this to be true from General Emil Bodnăraș, the communist potentate, who claimed to have taken his carriage ride while visiting Bisericani Monastery.
 Arimia also recalls that President Nicolae Ceaușescu and Bodnăraș both took care of restoring Zadik to a more fitting social position, and ordered his home to be restored.
 Filipciuc dismisses this account as an urban legend meant to improve Bodnăraș's public image for posterity.
-The same author notes that Zadik was entirely omitted from the 1983 reference work on Romanian military commanders.